Kent-AI-Laboratory/member-resume/README.md

-# member-resume
+# Member-Resume
-Repository for members to deposit their resume
+This repository is created for members of KAIL to deposit their resume

+## Purpose in Detail